cookiecutter/cookiecutter/CONTRIBUTING.md

 ### Process: Pull Requests

-If a pull request is untriaged:

-- Look at the roadmap
-- Set it for the milestone where it makes the most sense
-- Add it to the roadmap

 How to prioritize pull requests, from most to least important:

 - Fixes for broken tests.
 Broken means broken on any supported platform or Python version.